Earnings Acceleration

 "A good chart itself is not a setup.
 You have to find a chart which is good and there has to be some reason why the stock is going to go up — it might be a theme, a sector, an earnings catalyst — but that particular stock should have a reason to go up."

-▶ 6m 19sPradeep traces his accidental entry into trading: arriving in the US in 1998 during the dot-com bubble, reading trading books in a California bedroom while working on a failed startup, then helping his ex-wife manage declining tech shares.
-His first quantum leap came from a single paragraph describing how stocks with massive earnings acceleration — 300% to 2,600% profit growth — can double or triple in weeks.
-The next morning he found USLB (US Laboratories) reporting 2,600% profit growth and 900% sales growth, put all his money in, and made more in six weeks than he had ever imagined: the birth of the EP momentum strategy.
-He then describes the god syndrome — the overconfidence that follows a major winning streak — as a reliable precursor to drawdowns, and explains his self-regulatory habit of reducing position size and writing reminders when he starts feeling invincible.
+▶ 3m 34sPradeep traces his accidental entry into trading: arriving in the US in 1998 during the dot-com bubble, staying in a house filled with trading books while working on a failed startup, and getting drawn into the markets by sheer proximity.
+His first quantum leap came from a single paragraph in a book he was reading late one night — the author described how stocks with massive earnings acceleration (300%, 400%, 500%+ profit growth) can double or triple in weeks.
+The next morning he found USLB (US Laboratories) in the Investor's Business Daily newspaper reporting 2,600% profit growth and 900% sales growth, put all his money in, and made more in six weeks than he had ever imagined: the birth of the Episodic Pivot momentum strategy.